Above: Rob tries to chip out of the rough during the lab mini-golf outing, Aug. 2016. You may or may not be surprised to learn that Rob won.

 To that end, when you join my lab we’ll sit down together and write down an individual mentoring plan.
 The plan spells out your short- and long-term goals, milestones on the way to those goals, and the concrete things you and I will do to help you achieve your goals.
 We’ll revisit the plan periodically and revise it as necessary (for instance, as your long-term goals evolve, which they might well do).
 The point of the plan is to help you succeed by breaking grad school down into manageable chunks, and help you exercise independence and agency.
 I want to help you make your graduate program what you want it to be.

 I expect my students to think and work quantitatively.
-You won’t have to become a modeler, but you’ll probably need to understand the models others have produced, and you’ll probably have to learn some statistics more advanced than regression or ANOVA.
-I also expect my students to learn how to write and speak well, both of which require a lot of practice.
+You won’t have to become a modeler, but you’ll probably need to understand the models others have produced, and you’ll probably have to learn some statistics more advanced than linear regression or ANOVA.
+I also expect my students to learn how to write and speak well, both of which require practice.
 Quantitative thinking and communication skills will come in handy no matter what you go on to do in life.

 I expect my students to participate actively in the intellectual life of the lab and the department (and hopefully in the social life as well!)
 You will learn as much from your fellow students as you will from me.
 This means I expect you to participate actively in lab meetings, attend seminars, meet with visiting speakers, etc. Grad school is about more than simply putting your head down and doggedly pursuing your own research.
 It’s about taking advantage of myriad opportunities for intellectual and professional growth.
 It’s your graduate program—take charge of it and get the most out of it!